Subscribe

 The essentials

-• Spotting symptoms early leads to a positive prognosis Look out for things like lethargy and weight loss.
+• Spotting symptoms early leads to a positive prognosis — Look out for symptoms like lethargy and weight loss that can signal liver disease in dogs

 Chronic liver disease